MicrosoftDocs/well-architected/well-architected/oracle-iaas/overview.md

 The term workload refers to a collection of database and application resources that support a common business goal or the execution of a common business process.
 These workloads could be Customer Relationship Management applications, Human Resources, customized application that mostly relies on Weblogic and others.
 Weblogic, Siebel, Peoplesoft, JD Edwards and E-Business Suite are Oracle on-premise applications.

-Oracle Applications on Azure and its approach are described in Section Application Design.
+Oracle applications on Azure and its approach are described in section Application Design.

 An Oracle Workload therefore describes a collection of application resources and databases, which must be highly available on the platform.
 The workload must always be resilient to failures.